dgkamper/FIREAnalysisAllianceCensor/README.md

-# Alliance Theory and Campus Free Speech: A Longitudinal Analysis of Self-Censorship and Protest Tolerance Among College Students (2025-2026)
+# Alliance Theory and Campus Free Speech from Self-Censorship and Protest Tolerance Among College Students

-This repository contains materials for the longitudinal analysis "Alliance Theory and Campus Free Speech: An Empirical Analysis of Self-Censorship and Protest Tolerance Among College Students" by David G. Kamper, examining evolving patterns of campus expression through the lens of alliance theory across two critical years in higher education.
+This repository contains materials for the analysis "Alliance Theory and Campus Free Speech from Self-Censorship and Protest Tolerance Among College Students " by David G. Kamper, examining evolving patterns of campus expression through the lens of alliance theory across two critical years in higher education.

 ## Introduction